thakkarp/machine-learning-for-taggging-graphic-designs/SETUP.md

         Upload
   -  Find the **val.rec** file and wait until it uploads

-You should now have a bucket named *multi-label-data* with the following structure:
+You should now have an S3 bucket named *multi-label-data* with the following structure:

         multi-label-data/
             training/